Best Overall: Rapsodo MLM Launch Monitor

 What are different launch monitor technologies?

-Several launch monitor technologies exist, each having their own benefits and drawbacks.
-Doppler is the primary technology used in many monitors and is incredibly reliable and easy to use.
+Several golf launch monitor technologies exist, each having their own benefits and drawbacks.
+Doppler is the primary technology used in many launch monitors and is incredibly reliable and easy to use.
 Doppler works by bouncing microwave frequencies off an object and analyzing the return frequencies and using algorithms to output desired data.

 Camera technologies use several small cameras and fast shutter speeds to take hundreds of pictures in a split second to take multiple measurements of the ball and club head.
 Advanced algorithms analyze the different pictures quickly and translate them to down range flight distances and spin as the ball continues down range.

 In club technologies merge portability and shot tracking but lack advanced statistic measurements.
-Camera technologies are best for getting accurate ball and club head reading but may not account for down range changes in flight path.
+Camera technologies are best for getting accurate ball speed and club head reading but may not account for down range changes in flight path.